InnerveSummerOfCode/ISOC-23-WEBD/README.md

 **ToAccess:** go to add to calender option in the ongoing exhibitions section and choose your desired software.

-IssueNo.9. **Ticket Booking System:** Implement a robust ticket booking system frontend, allowing users to purchase tickets for exhibitions and manage their bookings.
+IssueNo.9. **Ticket Booking System:** Implement a robust ticket booking system frontend for the exhibitions, allowing users to purchase tickets for exhibitions and manage their bookings by a feature to remove the bookings.

 **ToAccess:** Go to ticket and Visit option in the nav bar.

 SelfIdentifiedIssue. **Chatbot feature:** Chatbots can provide instant responses to customer inquiries, 24/7.
 They can answer common questions, assist with basic troubleshooting, and provide information quickly, improving overall customer service and satisfaction.

 **To Access:** click on the chat icon on the bottom right corner of your screen.

+## Conclusion

+I am thrilled to have had the opportunity to contribute to this project and collaborate with the talented individuals in the open-source community.It was a wonderful experience contributing in ISOC.
+Got to learn many new things. :hugs: